hamishwillee/mavlink-devguide/en/protocol/ftp.md

 1. Drone responds to each message with either
    - ACK with the `data` in the [payload](#payload) `data` field (and the size of data returned in the `size` field)
    - NAK with [error information](#error_codes).
 Generally errors are unrecoverable, but in some case they may indicate that an operation is complete - e.g. EOF error when all the data is downloaded.
-1. Once all the data is downloaded the GCS can send [TerminateSession](#TerminateSession) to close the file.
-Generally speaking the ACK/NAK can be ignored.
+1. Once all the data is downloaded, the GCS can send [TerminateSession](#TerminateSession) to close the file.
+   The drone should send an ACK/NAK, but this may (generally speaking) be ignored by the GCS.

 The GSC should create a timeout after `OpenFileRO` and `ReadFile` commands are sent and resend the messages as needed (and [described above](#timeouts)).
 A timeout is not set for `TerminateSession` (the server may ignore failure of the command or the ACK).

 ### Writing a File